MHickey2/EssenChelle-Oils/README.md

  ## 12. Deployment <a name="deployment"></a>

  The Project used Heroku for deployment.
 I used GitPod for development within the project and pushed to the GitHub Repository.
 This in turn updated the Project in Heroku.
 I used DEBUG = 'DEV' in os.environ, during development and other than when testing, had it configured so that I could work both locally and could also test the deployed Project on an ongoing basis.
 I added all the config vars for Stripe, AWS, The Database URL, and the creds for email.
-I had originally has disable collectstatic and the creds for AWS but removed these when I added cloudinary.
+I  originally has disable collectstatic and the creds for AWS but removed these when I added cloudinary.

  <br>